-Housing poverty in Bulgaria
+Housing Poverty In Bulgaria

-- 5,065 people served in FY18
+- 3,065 people served in FY19

 Our local team works not only with families and individuals to improve their current housing situation but also to support communities by partnering with community-based social support organisations, adding value to their activities.